 (Title is link to site)

 If you are LGBTQ and are considering a college education, AffordableColleges.com (a group of professionals from a variety of backgrounds who believe college costs are too high) has put together many resources and a guide that is rich with information to help you navigate the college search and admission process.
-A Guide to College for LGBTQ Students links directly to the pertinent information on the site and will help alleviate the stress of trying to find an LGBTQ friendly school.
+The LGBTQ College Collective Guide links directly to the pertinent information on the site and will help alleviate the stress of trying to find an LGBTQ friendly school.
 It also provides information for scholarships, LGBTQ Academics, many incredible National Resources, and much more.

 The LGBTQ community, like all other people, may at times suffer from mental health issues.
 The Learn- LGBTQ page on our Nick’s Network of Hope website sets forth the most recent statistics for the LGBTQ community.
 If you are a member of the LGBTQ community and believe you are suffering from a mental health issue, consider the following information sourced by NAMI (National Alliance on Mental Illness) and linked here, if you need help seeking professional help: